 What do people do in Volcanoes National Park?

 Of course, gorilla trekking is the main draw.
 As gorilla trekking’s rather different to most of the holidays we organise in Africa, we’ve put together a short guide to gorilla trekking to get you started off.
 And if you have time for a longer read, here’s our detailed personal account of a gorilla trek in Rwanda.
 If you have more than a day or two to stay in Volcanoes National Park, we can arrange some great walks in the area which can be a good way to acclimatise to the altitude before your gorilla trek, and a visit to the Dian Fossey memorial.
 For those with a serious interest in the gorillas we can even arrange for you to spend the day with the “Gorilla Doctors” learning about the amazing work done by these vets.
 In the area around the park there are also some phenomenal community projects, many sponsored by particular lodges, which we can include as part of your stay.

-Where to stay in Virunga National Park?
+Where to stay in Volcanoes National Park?

 A few choice picks from our reviewer: